 Assessment will comprise three parts.

 Part 1.
 A 15 minute presentation on an area of further study associated with one of the weekly topics.
 This presentation will build upon class discussion and required readings, as well as independent study and experience of work, sharing insights into additional aspects or new research on a topic.
-The seminar presentation is worth 20% of your final mark.
+The seminar presentation is worth 20% of the final mark.
 Presentation dates will be arranged in the initial session of term.

 Part 2.
 Students can choose from a number of tasks including An annotated bibliography on an area of work, this would include academic, film/ TV sources, official statistics as well as web and archival sources; OR a critical appraisal of an image (or series of images or film) of work with a full bibliography (2000 words); OR a critical autobiographical reflection on an aspect of their own working life (2000 words).
-This is worth 40% of your final mark.
+This is worth 40% of the final mark.

 Part 3.
 A 2,500-word essay on an aspect of work which the student will develop through the module, the topic of which must be agreed by members of the teaching team.
 The essay will enable evaluation of students´ understanding of lectures, the level and depth of their own reading and the skills of argument and critical analysis developed in the seminars.
 Students will be assessed on their ability to evaluate the strengths and weaknesses of concepts and theories pertaining to "work," as well as the strengths and weaknesses of different empirical approaches used to explore it.
-This is worth 40% of your final mark.
+This is worth 40% of the final mark.

 Strangleman, T. & Warren, T. (2008) Work and Society: Sociological approaches, themes and methods, London, Routledge Chapters 1 & 3